waqasdaar/iperf3-traffic-streams/README.md

 # iperf3 Multi-Stream Traffic Manager

-## What Is This?

-The iperf3 Multi-Stream Traffic Manager is an interactive Bash script that wraps the standard iperf3 network testing tool with enterprise-grade capabilities.
+The iperf3 traffic stream is an interactive Bash script that wraps the standard iperf3 network testing tool with enterprise-grade capabilities.
 It transforms iperf3 from a simple point-to-point bandwidth tester into a comprehensive network validation platform.

 If you've ever needed to: